Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

-Footnotes: Injected randomly into paragraph flow
+Footnotes: Injected randomly into paragraphs

-Multi-column: Left/right columns interleaved into nonsense
+Multi-column: Left/right columns interleaved

 Images: Completely invisible to AI

-Result: NotebookLM “sees” ~60% of your actual content
+NotebookLM sees ~60% of your content

-Headers: ## Chapter 3 — explicitly tagged hierarchy
+Headers: ## Chapter 3 — explicit hierarchy

 Tables: | Col A | Col B | — structured, queryable